Student-centric advice and objective recommendations

 Learn about our editorial policies

-Maria Geiger is Director of Content at Scholarships360.
+Maria Geiger is Director of Scholarship Services at Scholarships360.
 She is a former online educational technology instructor and adjunct writing instructor.
 In addition to education reform, Maria’s interests include viewpoint diversity, blended/flipped learning, digital communication, and integrating media/web tools into the curriculum to better facilitate student engagement.
 Maria earned both a B.A. and an M.A. in English Literature from Monmouth University, an M. Ed. in Education from Monmouth University, and a Virtual Online Teaching Certificate (VOLT) from the University of Pennsylvania.

 Learn about our editorial policies

-Papa Johns is one of the many restaurants jumping on board to help its employees pay for school.
+Papa Johns is one of the many businesses jumping on board to help its employees pay for school.
 Their tuition assistance program offers access to many universities and over a hundred different degree options.
 Papa Johns hopes to aid its corporate and franchise team members in obtaining an education by offering full and partial assistance programs.

 How does Papa Johns tuition reimbursement work?